nrrb/tao-te-ching/5_useful_emptiness/README.md

 it moves, inexhaustibly giving.

-UKLG: The “inhumanity” of the wise soul doesn’t mean cruelty.
+> **Note** UKLG: The “inhumanity” of the wise soul doesn’t mean cruelty.
 Cruelty is a human characteristic.
 Heaven and earth -- that is, “Nature” and its Way -- are not humane, because they are not human.
 They are not kind; they are not cruel; those are human attributes.
 You can only be kind or cruel if you have, and cherish, a self.
 You can’t even be indifferent if you aren’t different.
 Altruism is the other side of egoism.
 Followers of the Way, like the forces of nature, act selflessly.